sgolebiewski-intel/openvino-docs/pages/get-started-guide/install-additional-configurations/configuration-for-ncs2.rst

 	brew install libusb

 You've completed all required configuration steps to perform inference on your Intel® Neural Compute Stick 2.
-Proceed to the `Start Using the Toolkit <openvino_docs_install_guides_installing_openvino_macos.html#get-started>`__ section to learn the basic OpenVINO™ toolkit workflow and run code samples and demo applications.
+Proceed to the :ref:`Start Using the Toolkit <install__macos_installer>` section to learn the basic OpenVINO™ toolkit workflow and run code samples and demo applications.